Yandex Cloud

 • Set up the component properties to work with Delta Lake

-• Additional multi-cluster mode settings for Yandex Data Processing production clusters
+• Additional multi-cluster mode settings for production clusters in Yandex Data Processing

-• Setting up Managed Service for YDB capacity
+• Setting up Managed Service for YDB throughput

 • Setting up auto cleanup

-In multi-cluster mode, Yandex Data Processing uses a Yandex Managed Service for YDB database to control access to Delta Lake tables from different clusters and Apache Spark™ jobs.
+When in multi-cluster mode, Yandex Data Processing uses a Yandex Managed Service for YDB database to manage access to Delta Lake tables from different clusters and Apache Spark™ jobs.

-For more information about Delta Lake, see the Delta Lake in Yandex Data Processing section in the Delta Lake documentation.
+For more information about Delta Lake, see the Delta Lake in Yandex Data Processing section and the Delta Lake documentation.

 Note